pysonDB/pysonDB-v2/README.md

 ```

-in the latest update the key will JS complaint and will a int,
+in the latest update the key will be a str,
 and it does not need to be converted to a string to be used in JS apps.

 ### migrating v2